Bullying: how it affects autistic children and teenagers

 - start to bully others.

-Working with schools on bullying
+Working with schools on bullying towards autistic children and teenagers

-If your child is being bullied, get the help of your school as quickly as you can.
+If your autistic child is being bullied, get the help of your school as quickly as you can.
 Schools take bullying extremely seriously.
 Your child’s teachers will be trained in spotting and handling bullying.
 They’ll work with you to try to prevent further bullying.

 The first step is setting up a meeting with your child’s teacher, or the school administration, school welfare coordinator, or specialist support staff.
-The meeting is more likely to go well if you can express your concerns calmly, so think about what you’d like to say before you go into the meeting.
+The meeting is more likely to go well if you can express your concerns clearly and calmly, so think about what you’d like to say before you go into the meeting.

-At the meeting, you can explain how the issues are affecting your child, and get the school’s perspective.
+At the meeting, you can explain how the issues are affecting your child and get the school’s perspective.
 By working with school staff, you can identify the times, places, students and activities that are more likely to put your child at risk of bullying.

-- safe lunchtime options for children, like library, chess or gardening clubs
+- safe lunch time options for children, like library, chess or gardening clubs

 - supervised safe places for children to go if they need to